mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Philosophy: It feels "absurd" to intentionally add drag in a performance sport.
 - [ ] Other: __________

 **12. What do you see as the biggest benefits of "Equalizers"?
 (Check all that apply)**
 - [ ] Levels the field: Makes performance more equal across wing sizes.
-- [ ] Reduces ballast: Removes the incentive for S/M pilots to ballast up to M/L sizes.
+- [ ] Reduces ballast: Reduces the incentive for S/M pilots to ballast up to M/L sizes.
 - [ ] Promotes small wings: Creates a real incentive for manufacturers to develop better XS/S wings.
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
 - [ ] Targeted solution: Directly addresses the performance gap without complex rule changes.
 - [ ] Other: __________

 ---